 The halo was attached to a solid plastic brace, lined with itchy fake sheepskin, that limited almost all torso movement.
 On the front of the brace was a warning label explaining how, if Don went into cardiac arrest, the brace must be removed with an Allen key he carried with him at all times.

 Two days after the halo installation, the hospital morphine had worked its way out of Don’s system.
-By Sunday night the pain from the screws became excruciating, prompting Don to request another pain prescription.
+By Sunday night, the pain from the screws became excruciating, prompting Don to request another pain prescription.

 To say the medicine didn’t settle well is an understatement.
 “When you throw up, you go like this with your neck,” Don said, mimicking the motion.
 The restrictive nature of the halo made these spasms unbearable.
-He’d reached a point of desperation that sent him to the garage in search of tools to remove the halo.
+He had reached a point of desperation that sent him to the garage in search of tools to remove the halo.
 His wife stopped him.

 While that Sunday night seemed like the longest night of his life, he began practicing the survival technique that would get him through the next three months: set small achievable goals and move forward.
-Minute by minute, he counted down, before he could take another pain pill.
+Minute by minute, he counted down before he could take another pain pill.

-Don later learned only about five individuals in the Denver area a year have a halo attached, and at least two of those have it removed because they can’t stand the pain.
+Don later learned only about five individuals a year in the Denver area have a halo attached, and at least two of those have it removed because they can’t stand the pain.

 “I’ve always said if you want an apple off the tree, just take it.
 I’m very practical,” Don said.
 However, the scaffolding was anything but practical.
 For three months Don couldn’t sleep lying down, shower or drive.
 He couldn’t take his 3-year-old son, Hugo, for a bike ride.
 “You’ve got to crack on with your life.
 I couldn’t let them down,” he said.

-Hugo and Don’s 8-year-old daughter, Matilda, had an amazing capacity for looking beyond the halo, or at least seeing it as needing decoration in the case of Christmas dinner.
+Hugo and Don’s 8-year-old daughter, Matilda, had an amazing capacity for looking beyond the halo or at least seeing it as needing decoration in the case of Christmas dinner.
 “Everyone was sitting at dinner with cracker hats on their heads, and I sat there with flashing bloody fairy lights on my halo,” Don recalled, smiling.

-Don prevailed thanks in part to his amazing support system.
+Don prevailed thanks in part to his support system.
 Every other night, from the night of the accident until Christmas, friends in Boulder delivered a meal to them.
 His kids’ school sent out newsletters advertising a custom-made bike racing kit whose profits went to defray Don’s medical bills (barely touched by the truck driver’s insurance payment of $10,000).